DjangoGirls/tutorial/deploy/README.md

     python-3.4.1

+## mysite/local_settings.py

+There is a difference between settings we are using locally (on our computer) and settings for our server.
+For example, we don't want the errors to be visible to the user in the browser.
+That's why we need to create a seperate file for settings that will only be available for our local enviroment.

+Go ahead and create `mysite/mysite/local_settings.py` file.
+It should contain your `DATABASE` setup from your `mysite/mysite/settings.py` file and `DEBUG` set to `True`.
+Just like that:

+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.postgresql_psycopg2',
+            'NAME': 'djangogirls',
+            'USER': 'yourname',
+            'PASSWORD': '',
+            'HOST': 'localhost',
+            'PORT': '',
+        }
+    }

+    DEBUG = True

+Then just save it! :)

 ## mysite/settings.py

 Another thing we need to do is modify our website's `settings.py` file.
 Open `mysite/mysite/settings.py` in your editor and add the following lines at the end of the file: